ksrajith/TestCaseGenerator/README.md

   "setFromPreResponse": <If this request need to add data from pre-request mapping should mention in here>
   ```

-  Example:
+  Example:\
-  [{"pathOrName": "RESPONSEHED","isFromPreHeader": true, "updateKeyPath": "RESPONSEHEDTMP", "isToMainHeader": true}]
+  [{"pathOrName": "RESPONSEHED","isFromPreHeader": true, "updateKeyPath": "RESPONSEHEDTMP", "isToMainHeader": true}]\
-  pathOrName - request header name or json path
+  pathOrName - request header name or json path_
-  isFromPreHeader - Is mentioned pathOrName should take from pre-request Response header
+  isFromPreHeader - Is mentioned pathOrName should take from pre-request Response header\
-  updateKeyPath - main request header name or json path which value need to be update
+  updateKeyPath - main request header name or json path which value need to be update\
   isToMainHeader - Is mentioned updateKeyPath is in header or JSON Body

-  "constructJsonForEachField": <If request need to send for eanch field mention in JSON body>
+  "constructJsonForEachField": <If request need to send for eanch field mention in JSON body>\
-  if user need to build JSON variations with assigning null value to each field put parameter "NULL_CHECK"
+  if user need to build JSON variations with assigning null value to each field put parameter "NULL_CHECK"\
-  if user need to build JSON variations with assigning empty ("") value to each field put parameter "EMPTY_CHECK"
+  if user need to build JSON variations with assigning empty ("") value to each field put parameter "EMPTY_CHECK"\
   if user need to build JSON variations with removing each field put parameter "REMOVE_FIELD"

-If the user need to build the JSONs to all above combinations:
+If the user need to build the JSONs to all above combinations:\
-"constructJsonForEachField": ["REMOVE_FIELD", "EMPTY_CHECK", "NULL_CHECK"],
+"constructJsonForEachField": ["REMOVE_FIELD", "EMPTY_CHECK", "NULL_CHECK"]

-Also user can build JSONs only for configed fields under _modifyJson_
+Also user can build JSONs only for configed fields under _modifyJson_\
-Example:
+Example:\
-If the user need to send a JSON assigning NULL values to "age", "address"
+If the user need to send a JSON assigning NULL values to "age", "address"\
-user need to enable the config _isIgnore_ as false (Then config will read else this is ignored)
+user need to enable the config _isIgnore_ as false (Then config will read else this is ignored)\
- "modifyType": "NULL_CHECK" (Since ucer need to assigine NULL value)
+ "modifyType": "NULL_CHECK" (Since ucer need to assigine NULL value)\
- "statusCode": expected response code if available
+ "statusCode": expected response code if available\
- "responsePayLoad": expected response payload if available
+ "responsePayLoad": expected response payload if available\
- "isStrictCompare": if need to compare payload as one to one mapping make this as true,
+ "isStrictCompare": if need to compare payload as one to one mapping make this as true,\
                     if the user need to verify given values in the payload then this should mark as false
 ```json
 {